MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

   /// equivalent cookies if they exist.
   HRESULT AddOrUpdateCookie([in] ICoreWebView2Cookie* cookie);

-  /// Deletes a cookie whose params matching those of the specified cookie.
+  /// Deletes a cookie whose params matches those of the specified cookie.
   HRESULT DeleteCookie([in] ICoreWebView2StagingCookie* cookie);

   /// Deletes browser cookies with matching name and uri or domain/path pair.